sagemathinc/cocalc-doc/source/share.rst

 .. figure:: img/icons/lock.png
      :width: 50%
      :align: center
+     :alt: Lock icon at upper right of file view showing file is not published

      *click lock icon to enter file-sharing dialog*

 .. figure:: img/icons/bullhorn.png
      :width: 50%
      :align: center
+     :alt: Bullhorn icon at upper right of file view showing file is published

      *lock is replaced by bullhorn if file is already shared*